vasmshig/assignment/README.md

 13. Currently this resource requires an existing user-supplied key pair.
 This key pair's public key will be registered with AWS to allow logging-in to EC2 instances.

-14. Jump host and web instance, app instance scripts will provision resources using terraform
+14. Jump host and web instance, app instance scripts will provision resources using terraform.

 How would you make the deployment fault tolerant and highly available?